ricardoues/data-lake/README.md

 ## Discussion

-Data lakes are core components in data science, according to databricks a data lake is
+Data lakes are core components in data science, according to databricks a data lake is centralized data repository that is capable of storing both structured data and non-structured data such as video or audio.
+Data lakes are often used to consolidate all of an organization's data in a central location, where it can be saved as is, without the need to impose a schema and

 * Statistics about songs, users, and artists
 * Predict customer churn